beton-ochoa/beton-ochoa.github.io/index.md

 ### Updates

 **January 24th, 2023:** Good news everyone!
-Today we had the kick-of meeting for the **Latinx in Computer Vision Research Workshop (LXCV)** that will be hosted with the **International Conference on Computer Vision and Pattern Recognition (CVPR)**.
-Several members of CV inside will be serving as chairs of the workshop: **Daniel Flores Araiza** will serve as **presentation chair** and **Francisco Lopez-Tiro** will serve as mentoring chair.
-I have this time decided to woth as **Outreach and Liason Chair**, having served as gneeral chair before.
+Today we had the kick-off meeting for the **Latinx in Computer Vision Research Workshop (LXCV)** that will be hosted with the **International Conference on Computer Vision and Pattern Recognition (CVPR)**.
+Several members of CV-inside will be serving as chairs of the workshop: **Daniel Flores Araiza** will serve as **presentation chair** and **Francisco Lopez-Tiro** will serve as mentoring chair.
+I have this time decided to go as **Outreach and Liason Chair**, having served as general chair before.

 >> ![ ](/lxai2023.png)

-Looking froward to work with our dear friends and colleagues from around the world and meet them soon in **Vancouver Canada**!
-By the wway, this is the website, nore details soon!
+Looking forward to work with our dear friends and colleagues from around the world, and meet them soon in **Vancouver Canada**!
+By the way, this is the [website](https://www.latinxinai.org/cvpr-2023), more details soon!

 >> ![ ](/lxai2023b.png)

 **January 22nd, 2023:** Very happy!
-Our group CVINSIDE had two out of four submitted papers accepted for presentation at the **IEEE International Symposyim on Biomedical Imaging (ISBI2023)** So I am taking two master and two PhD students to Cargagena de Indias, Colombia with me 🥳
+Our group CV-isnide had two out of four submitted papers accepted for presentation at the **IEEE International Symposium on Biomedical Imaging (ISBI2023)**--- So I am taking two master and two PhD students to Cargagena de Indias, Colombia with me 🥳!!!

 >> ![ ](/isbi2023.png)

-The first paper is entitled **"Multi-Scale Structural-aware Exposure Correction for Endoscopic Imaging"** and was authored by **Carlos Axel Garcia Vega** and **Ricardo Espinosa Loera**, you can read our Axiv  pre-print here: [link](https://arxiv.org/abs/2210.1503) where we make use of a custom dataset presented #MICAI2022 for proposing anovel image enhnacement method for endoscopic imaging.
+The first paper is entitled **"Multi-Scale Structural-aware Exposure Correction for Endoscopic Imaging"** and was authored by **Carlos Axel Garcia Vega** and **Ricardo Espinosa Loera**, you can read our Axiv  pre-print here: [link](https://arxiv.org/abs/2210.1503) where we make use of a custom dataset presented #MICAI2022 for proposing a novel image enhnacement method for endoscopic imaging.

-The second paper is entitled "Improved Kidney Stone Recognition Through Attention and Multi-View Feature Fusion Strategies" authored master student **Elias Villalvazo Avil** and PhD student **Francisco Lopez-Tiro**, you can read our Arxiv pre-print here: [link](https://arxiv.org/abs/2211.02967) where we combine multi-view fusion stretegies for perfoming endoscopic kidney stone identification using the morpho-constitutional analysis proposed by M. Daudon
+The second paper is entitled "Improved Kidney Stone Recognition Through Attention and Multi-View Feature Fusion Strategies" authored by our master student **Elias Villalvazo Avil** and PhD student **Francisco Lopez-Tiro**, you can read our Arxiv pre-print here: [link](https://arxiv.org/abs/2211.02967) where we combine multi-view fusion stretegies for perfoming endoscopic kidney stone identification using the morpho-constitutional analysis proposed by M. Daudon

 Both are collaborations with our friends at the Centre de Recherche en Automatique de Nancy (CRAN, France) where Fransisco and Ricardo are doing the PhD in double degree with Tecnologico de Monterrey!
 Congrats guys and to the team!!!